tier4/CalibrationTools/calibrators/mapping_based_calibrator/README.md

 ### lidar-lidar calibration

-This algorithm aims to calibrate multiple lidars by using registration algorithms.
-The lidars are separated into two categories.
-The main lidar, called the `mapping lidar`, is used for building the map.
-The rest of the lidars, known as `calibration lidars`, are used for calibration; in other words, they are used to find the transformations between themselves and the mapping lidar.
+This calibration method employs a lidar, referred to as the `mapping lidar`, for mapping purposes, and utilizes pointcloud registration algorithms to calibrate the remaining lidar, known as `calibration lidars`, to the `mapping lidar`.
+A prerequisite for this approach is an environment rich in natural landmarks suitable for registration-based mapping, ensuring that the calibration lidars capture sufficient details beyond simple features like lane surfaces or walls.
+With this technique, the calibrator effectively determines the transformations between the `mapping lidar` and the `calibration lidars`.
+The calibration process encompasses three primary steps: constructing a map, calibration data preparation, and finally executing the calibration.

 #### Step 1: Mapping (using mapping lidar)

 First of all, the calibrator will designate one of the lidars (as defined in the launch file) as the `mapping lidar` for mapping purposes.
 The pointcloud from this lidar utilizes either the NDT or GICP algorithm to calculate the pose and also stores the pointcloud as a map for future usage.
+Several rules are defined below.

+- For each `N` meter, a keyframe will be saved, which is used for calibration and for mapping.
+- If the distance between the last frame and the current pointcloud is more than `D` meters, the pointcloud will be saved as a frame, which is used to complement keyframes.
+- The pointcloud used as a reference during mapping consists of the last `K` mapping keyframes.
+Whenever there is a new keyframe, the reference pointcloud is recomputed.

 #### Step 2: Calibration data preparation (using calibration lidars)

 After the mapping is complete, some preprocessing is necessary before starting the calibration process.

+##### Data synchronization

-For instance, since we aim to apply registration algorithms on the pointclouds from both the `mapping lidar` and the `calibration lidars` to find the transformation between the two, it's crucial to ensure that both pointclouds share the same timestamp.
+Since we aim to apply registration algorithms on the pointclouds from both the `mapping lidar` and the `calibration lidars` to find the transformation between the two, it's crucial to ensure that both pointclouds share the same timestamp.
 However, the calibration lidars may not be synchronized with the `mapping lidar`, meaning their respective pointclouds cannot be directly used together during movement.
 To address this, we first need to interpolate the pose of the mapping lidar at the timestamp of the calibration lidars.
 This step will allow us to correctly align the pointclouds for the application of registration algorithms.

+##### Data selection

+To refine our calibration process, we match each keyframe with the nearest `calibration lidar` in time.
+Subsequently, we select pairs of `keyframes` and `calibration lidar's pointclouds` for each `calibration lidar` based on specific criteria:

+- Low time difference between the keyframe and `calibration lidar's pointcloud`.
+- Low interpolation error (considering parameters such as time difference, speed, and estimated acceleration) between the keyframe and the `calibration lidar's pointcloud`.
+- Information threshold.
+We need some sort of feature to calibrate, with featureless pointclouds being mostly planes.
+For that reason, we use as an information measure the least important value of a SVD decomposition (i.e., we only accept pointclouds whose Z-value of the SVD decomposition is over a threshold)
+- Spatial subsampling: Given a maximum number of pairs to select, we select them maximizing the space between them, to avoid spatial correlation.

+###### Data preprocessing

+We use all the frames near a keyframe to augment it using the frames' poses to make sure we have a high-resolution pointcloud.
+As the resulting pointcloud has redundant information, we downsample the pointlcoud to quite a fine-grained resolution.

 #### Step 3: Calibrate (mapping lidar & calibration lidars)